POND / AQUATICS

 Hyannis Country Garden knows that water features are desirable elements in any landscape.
 From large ponds or waterfalls to smaller pools and fountains, we want to help you experience the serenity that a water feature provides.

 Come into the store and speak with our aquatics green team for information about aquatic plants, pond construction, equipment and fish.
-We offer free one-on-one, in-store consultations by appointment.
-These are free of charge and we usually schedule for the afternoon.
-Call for more information.
+During the late spring and early summer months we offer pond plants, koi, and goldfish for purchase.

 You can also download our sheet on plants that are toxic to fish on our Informational Handouts page.